rsanchezgarc/micrograph_cleaner_em/README.md

 ```
 getDownFactor(self):
     MaskPredictor preprocess micrographs before Nnet computation.
 First step is donwsampling using a donwsampling factor
     that depends on particle boxSize.
-This function computes the donwsampling factor
+This function computes the downsampling factor

     :return (float): the donwsampling factor that MaskPredictor uses internally when preprocessing the micrographs